PlynioH/PlynioH/README.md

 If you want to contact me, send a email to plyniohenrique@gmail.com

  🔭 I’m currently working for Autbank
- 🌱 I’m currently learning Python and Java
+ 🌱 I’m currently learning Java and Javascript

  ![](https://komarev.com/ghpvc/?username=PlynioH)